the

 to no avail.
 Personal losses heaped upon professional misfortunes,

-usual keen rationality took a vacation.
-Then depression sank its
+usual keen rationality just took a vacation.
+Then the talons of depression sank in

-and took its toll.
+and took their toll.
 I'm not proud to admit it, but at one

 point I really